 Cosimulation#

-Collocated Cokriging prioritizes the histogram and variogram and may honor the correlation coefficient between the two variables
+collocated cokriging - prioritizes the primary feature histogram and variogram and may honor the correlation coefficient between the two primary and secondary features.

-Cloud transform will honor the specific form of the bivariate relationship (cloud) between the two features but may not honor the histogram nor the variogram.
+cloud transform - honors the specific form of the bivariate relationship (cloud) between the two features but may not honor the histogram nor the variogram.

-These methods start with a completed realization of the secondary feature.
+These methods start with a completed realization of the secondary feature, for example,

 Collocated Cokriging#

-In this workflow we simulate porosity and log transform of permeability with:
+In this chapter we simulate porosity and log transform of permeability with,

 Then we check the relationship between the porosity and log transformed permeability simulated realizations for both cases.